JasonGilman18/playlist-bot/README.md

 ## Description

 A problem music listeners often face is branching out to find new music.
 By combining an easy to use platform and recommendation algorithms, the playlist bot brings a solution to this problem.
-By answering various questions, the application learns about the user's music needs and taste, and ultimatly builds a Spotify playlist for them.
+By answering various questions, the application learns about the user's music needs and taste, and ultimately builds a Spotify playlist for them.

 ## Tech-Stack